CarlosBqz/DataMining/Unit3/Evaluation_U3.md

 ### Evaluation 3 Naive Bayes

+#### Introduction
+In the following documentation we will be applying the model Naive Bayes to a data set using the function naiveBayes() alocated in the library "e1071".

+We will solve the following instructions to be evaluated in the corresponding unit:

+- Implement the Naive Bayes classification model with the Social_Network_Ads.csv data set and using the e1071 library with the naiveBayes () function.
+Once the classifier is obtained, do the corresponding data visualization analysis.

+- At the end of the development, explain in detail what the Naive Bayes classification model consists of and also the detailed explanation corresponding to data visualization.

 ##### First we store the path of our folder to get the csv that we are looking for in an easier way.
 ```r
 getwd()